 \begin{proof} It has been proven in Proposition 4.4 that chambers of "triangle" type in the principal connected component are in correspondance with elements of $\mathcal{B}_{a}^{1} = \mathcal{E}_{a}^{1} / Gr(S,T)$.
 These chambers are connected by a chamber of "unbalanced degenerate" type if and only if the invariant of one chamber is represented by $(x,y,z)$ and the other by $((x+y),y,(z-x))$ or $(z,(x-z),(y+z)$ depending on the sign of $x-z$.
 In other words, a representative (up to cyclic permutation and inversion) of the discrete invariant of each chamber should be related by the linear map $U$.
-The action of $Gr(S,T,U)$ acts transitively on $\mathcal{E}_{a}^{1}$ because otherwise, there would be several connected components with rotation number equal to one (classification of connected components has been established by other means in \cite{Bo}). \end{proof}
+The action of $Gr(S,T,U)$ acts transitively on $\mathcal{E}_{a}^{1}$ because otherwise, there would be several connected components with rotation number equal to one (the classification of connected components has been established by other means in \cite{Bo}). \end{proof}

-While the graph defined by the chambers of "triangle" type is very regular, the actual graph of chambers of the connected components are a little more decorated, see Figure 6.
+While the graph defined by the chambers of "triangle" type is very regular, the actual graph of chambers of the connected components is a little more complicated, see Figure 6.
 For the picture of the graphs of chambers for small values of $a$, see Figure 1.

-\begin{thm} The graph of chambers $\mathcal{G}_{a}$ of the principal connected component of $\mathbb{P}\mathcal{H}(a,-a)$ is given by the two following operations: (i) adding a leaf (a vertex and an edge) on every vertex of $\mathcal{T}_{a}$ of the form $(a-2\theta,\theta,\theta)$ (corresponding to chambers of "cylinder" type). (ii) inserting a vertex (corresponding to chambers of "degenerate" type) on every edge to get $\mathcal{G}_{a}$. \end{thm}
+\begin{thm} The graph of chambers $\mathcal{G}_{a}$ of the principal connected component of $\mathbb{P}\mathcal{H}(a,-a)$ is given by the two following operations: (i) adding a leaf (a vertex and an edge) on every vertex of $\mathcal{T}_{a}$ of the form $(a-2\theta,\theta,\theta$ (corresponding to chambers of "cylinder" type). (ii) inserting a vertex (corresponding to chambers of "degenerate" type) on every edge to get $\mathcal{G}_{a}$. \end{thm}

-\begin{proof} Following Proposition 4.8, chambers of "cylinder" type corresponding to partitions $k+k'$ are connected by a chamber of "balanced degenerate" type to a chamber of "triangle" type whose discrete invariant is $k+k+(k'-k)$.
+\begin{proof} Following Proposition 4.8, chambers of "cylinder" type corresponding to bipartitions $k+k'$ are connected by a chamber of "balanced degenerate" type to a chamber of "triangle" type whose discrete invariant is $k+k+(k'-k)$.
 Adding a leaf on every vertex corresponding to tripartitions of the form $(a-2\theta)+\theta+\theta)$ provides a graph where chambers of "cylinder" and "triangle" type are represented.
 Inserting a vertex on every edge provides a graph where the vertices correspond to chambers and edges correspond to boundary components. \end{proof}